LaunchMenu/LM-applet-quickstart/README.md

 A couple of scripts have been included that allow you to install this applet to your local LaunchMenu instance.
 These scripts will likely be moved to their own `LM-dev-tools` module in the future.

-This applet can locally be installed by running either of the following commands in this directory:
+This applet can locally be installed by running either of the following commands in this directory (it may require an elevated terminal):

 ```
-yarn installLocal
+yarn install-local
 ```

 ```
-npm run installLocal
+npm run install-local
 ```

 The first time you run this command, it will ask you to locate the LaunchMenu instance.
 Simply select the top level directory (the one that contains LaunchMenu.exe) and the script will take care of the rest.